-My fencing needs replacing how long would this take?
+My fencing needs replacing.
+How long will this take?

-Due to the high demand for new fencing at households, the average waiting time is approximately 12 months.
-Although this can vary depending on circumstances.
+Due to high demand, the average waiting time is approximately 12 months.
+However, this can vary depending on circumstances.

 My fencing is dangerous and 12 months is too long to wait.
 What can I do?

-It’s your responsibility for the wellbeing of adults, children and pets in the garden.
-Havebury would not be liable for any injury caused by fencing issues.
-If you consider the fence to be ‘dangerous’, please report it.
-One of our technicians will inspect the fence within the first four weeks.
-They will asses if we can make any temporary repairs.
-We will also offer to remove the fence – but we still may not replace the fence within 12 months.
+The wellbeing of adults, children and pets in your garden is your responsibility.
+Havebury is not liable for any injury caused by fencing issues.
+If you consider the fence to be dangerous, please report a repair.
+One of our technicians will inspect the fence within four weeks and will advise whether we can make temporary repairs.
+We will also offer to remove the fence, but please note that we still may not replace the fence within 12 months.

 What will my new fencing look like?

-Regardless of what your previous fence used to be or who installed it, Havebury does not replace fences on a like for like basis.
+Havebury does not replace fences on a like-for-like basis.
 We will install 6ft timber fencing to public boundaries only, or a 3ft chain link with a 6ft privacy panel to dividing boundaries.
-Havebury no longer offer the facility to pay to upgrade the fencing.
+We no longer offer the facility to pay to upgrade the fencing.

-If a dividing boundary is shared, Havebury cannot enforce a homeowner to contribute.
-If the fence is jointly owned by Havebury and your neighbour, no repair or replacement can take place without consent from both parties.
-This may not be what you would expect where there is a party fence but this is the legal advice from our solicitors.
-If the repair/replacement of the fence is made due to deliberate damage, the relative party will be expected to pay for the works via a recharge.
+If your fence is shared with a homeowner, Havebury cannot force them to contribute to its replacement.
+In addition, no repair or replacement can take place without their consent.
+This is the legal advice from our solicitors.
+If the repair/replacement of the fence is made due to deliberate damage, the relevant party will be expected to pay for the works via a recharge.

 Is the fencing policy the same for everyone?

-Yes – Our new and updated fencing policy applies to all tenants.
-Irrelevant of age, gender, marital status, religion or income.
+Yes.
+It applies to all tenants regardless of age, gender, marital status, religion or income.

 Am I able to carry out fencing works myself?